oroinc/documentation/crm/admin_guide/integrations/dotmailer_single_sign_on.rst

 Once the connection is established, you will be able to see your dotmailer account dashboard within Email Studio in OroCRM.

-With the help of single sign-on, there will be no need of logging into dotmailer account every time and it will be possible to access it straight from the OroCRM application.
+With the help of single sign-on, there will be no need of logging into dotmailer account every time and it will be possible to access it straight from the Oro application.

-|

 .. image:: ../img/dotmailer_email_campaign/sign_on.png

-|

 Related articles
 ----------------

-- :ref:`dotmailer Overview <user-guide-dotmailer-overview>`
+- :ref:`dotmailer Integration Overview <user-guide-dotmailer-overview>`
 - :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>`
 - :ref:`Manage dotmailer Data Fields and Mappings <user-guide-dotmailer-data-fields>`
 - :ref:`Sending Email Campaign via dotmailer <user-guide-dotmailer-campaign>`